tgianko/deemon/README.md

 ./vilanoo2.py -s $path_to_your_sqlitedb
 ```

-# Step 3 - Run VM and test
+# Step 3 - Run VM, Selenium IDE + Selenese Runner, and tests

-Finally, run the virtual machine and configure you browser or the testing tool
+Run the virtual machine and configure you browser or the testing tool to use
-to use 127.0.0.1:8080 as a proxy.
+127.0.0.1:8080 as a proxy.

+A guide to capture user traces and selenese runner is [here](vilanoo/docs/USER_TRACE.md)

 # Step 4 - Database